 - If using the Internet, be aware that the Chinese government limits access to major sites like Google, Wikipedia, Twitter and Facebook

 Do I need to bring cash with me to China?

 The official currency in China is the Yuan Renminbi (RMB), usually referred to by the locals as Kuai Renminbi (AU$1.00 = approx 4.6 RMB).
 When visiting China, you should make sure you have a range of options for accessing money including;

 - Cash.
 Currency exchange is available at hotels, banks and exchange booths, but only at the official government rate.

 - ATMs.
 There are plenty of ATMs in populated areas, but some won’t accept foreign cards (stick to Bank of China, Hong Kong and Shanghai Bank, Industrial and Commercial Bank of China and China Construction Bank).

 - Credit cards.
 These are now fairly widely accepted in hotels, restaurants and shops, but you may be charged a commission and your bank will charge you a conversion fee.

 - Travellers cheques.
 These are not recommended, as most Chinese establishments won’t accept them and they can only be cashed at the Bank of China.

 - Prepaid travel money cards.
-These secure and convenient cards can be pre-loaded with Chinese yuan in Australia and used like a debit or credit card.
+These secure and convenient cards can be pre-loaded with Chinese yuan and used like a debit or credit card.